Working From Home Policy and Procedure

 Employees who elect to work from home without prior approval are not covered under this policy and procedures.

 3 Policy Statement

-In accordance with the Work Health and Safety Act 2011 and USQ Health and Safety policy, the University will ensure that:
+In accordance with the Work Health and Safety Act 2011 and the University Health and Safety policy, the University will ensure that:

-- employees working from home are provided with information, training and supervision to enable them to perform their work safely; and
+- Employees working from home are provided with information, training and supervision to enable them to perform their work safely

 - all incidents are investigated, hazards are reported and practical control measures are implemented at authorised home workplaces.